 - Make the dough: Combine the butter and sugar in the bowl of a stand mixer (or if using a hand mixer, just a large bowl), and cream them together until the mixture is light and fluffy.

-- Use your hands to knead the dough into a smooth ball, trying not to overwork the it.
+- Use your hands to knead the dough into a smooth ball, trying not to overwork it.
 The dough should be smooth and slightly tacky, but not sticky.
 If the dough is too dry, add water slowly in 1 teaspoon increments and knead it into the dough.
 If the dough seems too wet, knead in 1 teaspoon of flour, again kneading gently until the dough reaches the right texture.

 - Flatten the dough into a disk and wrap it in plastic wrap.
 Chill in the refrigerator for at least 3 hours, or up to overnight.